The environment of TeV halo progenitors: Application to a selection of known pulsars

 \subsection{Discussion of individual pulsars}

 We provide here a more detailed discussion of a number of specific pulsars and their most likely environment in view of our model's predictions.
-We focussed on the pulsars in our sample that are associated with a PWN, because those were the targets of in-depth studies which provided more information about the context of the system (for instance the association with an SNR, the evolutionary state or system age, or the system viewing geometry).
+We focussed on the pulsars in our sample associated with a PWN, because those were the targets of in-depth studies, which provide more information about the context of the system (for instance the association with a SNR, the evolutionary state or system age, or the system viewing geometry).
 We cross-matched our selection of pulsars with the list of PWNe provided in \citet{olmi2023}, keeping the distinction made between normal and fast-moving pulsars (translated into the PWN and SPWN identifiers in Table \ref{table:pulsar_properties}).
-Eventually, our selection includes nine pulsars with PWNe.
+Our selection includes nine pulsars with PWNe.
 We aimed at classifying these nine pulsars into the following two categories : those that can be located with respect to their putative parent remnant, and those that exhibit typical signatures of a propagation in the ISM (in principle, a pulsar can belong to the two categories, but this did not happen here).

 The first category is well-defined, while the second category is less straightforward.
-The association of a pulsar with a bow-shock pulsar wind nebula (BSPWN) could in principle be indicative that it is travelling in the ISM.
+The association of a pulsar with a bow-shock pulsar wind nebula (BSPWN) could in principle indicate that it is travelling in the ISM.
 Indeed, prototypical BSPWNe are expected to develop when pulsars propagate in a cold and mostly neutral ISM with a relatively low sound speed, and they are characterised by a double shock structure and optical line emissions generated through collisional excitation and charge exchange~\citep{olmi2023}.
 Yet, the identification to a textbook BSPWN condition is far from simple.
-There are many circumstances that can give rise to a BSPWN appearance in X-rays or radio (high pulsar proper motion and/or recent interaction with the reverse shock of the remnant), while the typical signatures of a bow shock are not easily detectable or interpretable (complex geometry, low-surface-brightness extended emission, lack of optical emission lines owing to upstream ionization by the pulsar itself).
+There are many circumstances that can give rise to a BSPWN appearance in X-rays or radio (high pulsar proper motion and/or recent interaction with the reverse shock of the remnant), while the typical signatures of a bow shock are not easily detectable or interpretable (complex geometry, low-surface-brightness extended emission, and lack of optical emission lines owing to upstream ionisation by the pulsar itself).
 Each case requires a dedicated investigation.